Tree & Shrub Disease

 the structure is called a mycelium.

-A white canker hypha is a thin, translucent, ribbon-like object, with a thickness of 15
+A white canker hypha is a thin, translucent, ribbon-like object, with a thickness of about 15

-micrometers and a width of three times that size.
+micrometers and a width of several times that size.
 Their slightly bumpy appearance makes

 them look like icicles.
-While hyphae are usually burried in the phloem and bark, and thus
+While hyphae are usually embedded within the plant tissue, and thus

 not seen, occasionally they will appear on the surface bark along with the fruiting bodies.

-In that case the free end will often be pointy.
+In that case the free end will often be pointed.
 Sometimes hypha will have several twists,

 enhancing their ribbon-like appearance.